James Perry's Daedalus Retreat Classes

 Students should bring: A wheel, spare bobbins, lazy kate, pool noodle/pipe lagging

 James Perry (better known as Longdrawjames) is a 28-year-old fiber artist hailing from the UK with almost two decades of spinning experience.
 He is best known for his proficiency with longdraw as well as his penchant for both production spinning and spinning fine lace yarns for knitting and weaving.
 He is a Ph.D.-educated chemist, with science, engineering, and logic informing his whole approach to spinning.
-As well as being a spinner, he is also a spindle maker, dyer, and runs a small indie dyed fiber company, Ashen Wensleydales, with his best friend, who owns a flock of black Wensleydale sheep.
+As well as being a spinner, he is also a spindle maker, dyer, and and co-runs a small indie dyed fiber company, Ashen Wensleydales.